yuap94/yuap94/README.md

 Hello World, I am Pi 😄

->Passionate about machine learning and its application, with strong scientific knowledge, computational skills and 7+ years of programming experience for successfully completing projects.
+>Passionate about learning novel techniques and its application, with strong scientific knowledge, computational skills and 7+ years of programming experience for successfully completing projects.

 Here is my [personal profile](https://yuap94.github.io/yuap94/)